kjetilho/rl-bareos/README.md

 __`bareos::client::backup_dir_mode`__: Mode of above directory
 Default: "0755"

+__`bareos::client::systemd_limits`__: Hash of resource limits which needs overriding.
+Only works for systemd, but no check is done to see if systemd manages the service.
+Example: { 'nofiles' => 16384 }.
+Default is to do nothing.

 In addition, you can manage the service, the location of the log file, the pid file and the working directory, but this should not be necessary to do.